Getting Started with halomod

 [8]:

-plt.plot(hm.k_hm, hm.power_auto_tracer, label='Galaxy-Galaxy Power')
+plt.plot(hm.k_hm, hm.power_auto_tracer, label="Galaxy-Galaxy Power")

 plt.legend()